Hanging upside down strapped by your feet might seem like torture. But, then again, so is recurring back pain. Enter inversion tables.

 The IT9825 includes a removable headrest and an adjustable lumbar support pad that targets everything from the lower back up to the shoulders and neck.
 The lumbar support pad is removable as well, so it can be used while sitting on a chair or in bed.

-The dimensions of many inversion tables don’t decrease that much when they are folded.
+The dimensions of many inversion tables don’t decrease much when folded.
 They still take up a lot of space and usually weigh 50 lbs or more.
 But the IT9825 is lighter and easier to move around than most models.
 It weighs just 47 lbs, compared to over 70 lbs for some inversion tables, and has built-in wheels for easy movement and storage.

 - Affordable price for its quality

 - More settings may be desired by some users